getbible/loader/README.md

 ## Overview

-GetBible loader is an intuitive and lightweight JavaScript solution for embedding Bible scripture into your website.
+GetBible loader is an intuitive and lightweight JavaScript solution for embedding Reference scripture into your website.
 By simply adding the `getBible` class to any element that has a scripture reference on your webpage, you can enable users to see the full scripture text as inline text, a tooltip or a modal.

 ## How to Add GetBible Tooltips to Your Website